 The Abrahamic Covenant and the Davidic Covenant haven't yet been fulfilled, but listen to this, they haven't been revoked either.
 That's why we believe God is still unfolding the future for those wonderful people of Israel.
 We'll see more as next Sunday we look at the Abrahamic Covenant.

 Truly, our Father, the entrance of Your Word gives light.
-We are thrilled to get a grip on the great sweeping drama of redemption to understand Covenants as You have identified them in Scripture.
-If all we had was the Noahic Covenant, all we would know was we might perish but it wouldn't be by drowning.
-If all we had was a Priestly Covenant, we would know that there was somebody to pray for us but we wouldn't have any hope that our prayers would be answered.
-If all we had was the Mosaic Covenant, we would know that there were laws to obey but we couldn't obey them so all that Covenant would do would damn us.
-So we thank You that there was also a Davidic Covenant that promised final righteousness and peace over the world of those ruled by the Messiah, who would only enter that Kingdom if they had been redeemed.
+We are thrilled to get a grip on the great sweeping drama of redemption, to understand covenants as You have identified them in Scripture.
+If all we had was the Noahic Covenant, all we would know was we might perish, but it wouldn't be by drowning.
+If all we had was a priestly covenant, we would know that there was somebody to pray for us but we wouldn't have any hope that our prayers would be answered.
+If all we had was the Mosaic Covenant, we would know that there were laws to obey but we couldn't obey them so all that covenant would do would damn us.
+So we thank You that there was also a Davidic Covenant that promised final righteousness and peace over the world of those ruled by the Messiah, who would only enter that kingdom if they had been redeemed.
 We thank You that there is an Abrahamic Covenant, that there would be blessing to those of faith who believe.
-And mostly we thank You that there is a New Covenant that provides the forgiveness of sin and a new heart and the implanting of the Holy Spirit to the mighty work of the Messiah on the cross as He died in our place and rose again.
-We thank You that it is the salvation provided in the New Covenant that opens the door to the Davidic and Abrahamic fulfillment and the comprehensive character of our glorious eternal redemption.
-Father, what an immense, glorious unfolding of the saga of salvation the scriptures give to us and we are in awe if not in shock that You have by Your sovereign grace chosen us from before the foundation of the world to participate.
-We thank You that even though we who are outside the nation Israel cannot claim to be children of Abraham or David, we can by the New Covenant become sons of Abraham by faith and subjects to the glorious Kingdom of Messiah through the grace of salvation.
+And mostly we thank You that there is a New Covenant that provides the forgiveness of sin and a new heart and the implanting of the Holy Spirit through the mighty work of the Messiah on the cross as He died in our place and rose again.
+We thank You that it is the salvation provided in the New Covenant that opens the door to the Davidic and Abrahamic fulfillment and the comprehensive character of our glorious, eternal redemption.
+Father, what an immense, glorious unfolding of the saga of salvation the Scriptures give to us and we are in awe if not in shock that You have by Your sovereign grace chosen us from before the foundation of the world to participate.
+We thank You that even though we who are outside the nation Israel cannot claim to be children of Abraham or David, we can by the New Covenant become sons of Abraham by faith and subjects to the glorious kingdom of Messiah through the grace of salvation.
 We thank You for this mercy.
 Fill our hearts with gratitude and with hope for what awaits us in the glories of what we have not yet seen but shall see in surely the not too distant future.
 Give us the joy of Zacharias over the fulfillment of messianic promise and the glorious fact that we shall participate.
 Yes this is planned for us by Your great grace.
 We thank You in the name of our Christ.
 Amen.